Mango Popsicles are a fruity treat made from fresh mango chunks and real fruit juice.

 Sugar – Just a quarter cup of sugar is enough to make these mango popsicles perfectly sweet.
 Feel free to use more or less sugar, or honey if you prefer.

 If you have any questions about making Mango popsicles, please leave a comment below and I will get back to you!

-These homemade popsicles can be a healthy frozen treat option, especially compared to ice cream or store bought popsicles.
-Each popsicle is around 100 calories and contains vitamin C and other nutrients from fresh fruit and fruit juices.
+These homemade popsicles can be an easy frozen treat option, especially compared to ice cream or store bought popsicles.
+Each popsicle is around 100 calories.

 How to Make Fresh Mango Popsicles from Scratch